pankajcloudthat/Deloitte-Specialized-Azure/optimize-dwh-query-performance.md

 3. In the toolbar menu, connect to the **SQLPool01** database to execute the query.

-4. In the query window, replace the script with the following and before executing replace asadatalakexx with you datalake storage account name in copy statement.
+4. In the query window, replace the script with the following and before executing replace <storage-name> with you datalake storage account name in copy statement.

     ```sql
     DROP TABLE [wwi_staging].[SaleHeap]